linsnotes/wireguard-vpn-server-script/README.md

 # Generate a new client configuration
 ./wgvpn add client1

+# Delete an existing client
+./wgvpn delete client1

+# List all clients
+./wgvpn list all

-# Allow client1 to access the local network
+# Allow client1 to access the server local network
 ./wgvpn allow client1

-# Deny client1 access to the network
+# Deny client1 access to the server local network
 ./wgvpn deny client1
 ```